qmsk/e2/README.md

 The same JSON document is also published on `ws://localhost:8001/events` in the `{"tally": { ... }}` format whenever it is updated.
 A HTTP `Origin:` header must be set.

+## Web UI

+The Web output also provides an AngularJS frontend using the JSON API:

+    tally --http-listen=:8001 --http-static=./static

+The `--http-static` is optional, and is only needed for the UI.
+Use `bower` to prepare the JS deps:

+	cd static && bower install

 The Web UI uses this WebSocket stream to display a live-updating tally state: